 What can I study?

-Our bespoke London Sixth Form curriculum offers you both breadth and specialisation.
-We offer 27 different A-level subjects alongside the Extended Project qualification at AS-level and a Global Perspectives enrichment elective course.
+Our bespoke Sixth Form curriculum offers you both breadth and specialisation.
+We offer 25 different A-level subjects alongside the Extended Project qualification and the Wollstonecraft Enrichment course.

 Teaching in Sixth Form reflects a university style approach, with teaching groups of around 5-10 students.
 This seminar style enables you to build strong academic relationships with staff and hone your discursive, practical and presentation skills.
 Teaching staff create a supportive environment in which ‘thinking outside the box’ is valued and students enjoy working hard at subjects they love.